Doublect/SimpleServ/README.md

 The compiled executable will be in the `build/Debug` or `build/Release` directory.
 The default configuration uses the privilidged ports 80 and 443.
 To use these ports, the executable must be run as root, unless the binary is granted the `CAP_NET_BIND_SERVICE` capability (through `setcap`).

-Currently, the server will server files from the relative directory `../webdir`.
+Currently, the server will fetch and serve files from the relative directory `../webdir`.
 The program will exit if this directory does not exist.
 ```bash
 # Run
 sudo ./build/Debug/serverexec